 Negligence is often to blame.
-For instance, a swimming pool may not have a lifeguard, allowing a child to dive in the shallow end and damage his or her spinal cord.
+For instance, a swimming pool may not have a lifeguard, allowing a child to dive into the shallow end and damage his or her spinal cord.
 Assault and other violent crimes often happen because of negligent security.
 And, of course, many of the accidents listed above are often due to negligence.

 Types Of Spinal Cord Injuries

-Spinal cord injuries can be caused by either direct blow to the spinal cord itself or damage to the tissue and bones (vertebrae) surrounding it.
+Spinal cord injuries can be caused by either a direct blow to the spinal cord itself or damage to the tissue and bones (vertebrae) surrounding it.
 These injuries are generally grouped into one of two categories:

 - Incomplete: The spinal cord is still able to transmit some messages to or from the brain.
 The victim retains some sensory perception and may still have control of the muscles below the level of the injury.